dhowe/riscript/README.md

 #### With [p5.js](http://p5js.org/)

-Create a new file on your desktop called 'test.html', add the following lines, save and drag it into a browser:
+Create a new file on your desktop called 'test.html' with the following lines,, save and drag it into a browser:

 ```html
 <html>